 Prerequisite: Professional Responsibility

-Areas of Emphasis: Administrative law setting involving VA claims for service-connected disability benefits, VA claims for increased disability rating, applications for discharge upgrade, and consultation with practitioners on various legal issues for veterans, including family law.
+Areas of Emphasis: Administrative law setting involving VA claims for service-connected disability benefits, VA claims for increased disability rating, applications for discharge upgrade, and consultation with practitioners on various legal issues for veterans.
 Sample projects include:

 - Develop an original claim for service-connected disability compensation